segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

 ```
 # Using Chart.js

 Now we have setup the required dependancies we can actually create some charts!
-We use Angular components as objects to contain both the HTML, styling and logic for our chart which is rendered.
-This means you can reuse and easily redevelop your application.
+We use Angular components to ammend the HTML, styling and logic for our chart which is rendered.
+A 'component' controls a patch of screen called a 'view'.
+We interact with this view via properties and methods contained within the component.
+This approach means you can reuse and easily redevelop your application... follow this example and you'll understand the basics of Angular components.

 ## Create a Bar Chart
 First, lets create a simple bar chart.
 You could choose any chart from the Chart.js framework and the process will be very similar.
 To begin we need to ask Angularcli to create a new component called 'bar-chart'.
 We issue the following command: